How to Select the Right Certified Nursing Assistant Program near Jonesboro Arkansas

-The Duties of a CNA
+The Duties of a Nursing Assistant

-Certified Nursing Assistants complete many duties in the Jonesboro AR hospitals, practices and other health organizations where they work.
-Per their title, CNAs are not licensed by the state but instead are certified.
-Since they are not licensed, they function under the guidance and supervision of either a licensed LPN or RN.
-And as nursing assistants, their primary job duty is to assist the licensed nurses that they work under.
-Their responsibilities are numerous and varied, and in a hospital environment may include:
+Certified Nursing Assistants are responsible for many jobs in the Jonesboro AR hospitals, practices and other medical organizations where they work.
+As indicated by their title, CNAs are not licensed by the state but instead are certified.
+Since they are not licensed, they function under the direction and oversight of either a licensed LPN or RN.
+And as nursing assistants, their prime job role is to aid the licensed nurses that they work under.
+Their responsibilities are numerous and diverse, and in a hospital environment can include:

-- Administering basic services to patients
+- Providing basic care to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs